 - New Zealand is one of three countries in the world to have two national anthems.
 As a former British colony, it retains “God Save the Queen” as its primary anthem (“God Defend New Zealand” is the second).

 - New Zealand’s main industry is agriculture.
-For the record: there are about 7 sheep to every person in the country (4.47 million people, ~32 million sheep).
+For the record: there are almost 7 sheep to every person in the country (4.8 million people, ~32 million sheep).

 - Currency: New Zealand dollar (NZD)